No photos available

 Raven, 2000a Taxonomica Araneae I: Barychelidae, Theraphosidae, Nemesiidae and Dipluridae (Araneae): 569

-Distribution Map for Rhianodes atratus (Thorell, 1890)
+Distribution of Rhianodes atratus (Thorell, 1890)

 Scroll